Puerto Rican Day Parade attacks: Aftermath

 The New York City Police Department was widely criticized for its failures to stop or prevent the attacks.
 Mayor Rudy Giuliani initially defended the NYPD, remarking, "We have 41,000 police officers, and they can't be everywhere, at every point..."
 Police Commissioner Howard Safir told reporters, "If I put 10,000 cops in Central Park, we couldn't cover every single area."
 Giuliani later said that officers who had not helped victims "should be severely disciplined."
 Over 50 women came forward to report having been attacked.

 In 2006, a civil suit against the city for failing to provide police protection was finally settled.

 Charges

 Manuel Vargas, a Dominican American from Washington Heights and a suspected ringleader, was quoted by the press as saying he "was just having fun".
 Eventually, 30 people were charged in the assaults, 18 pleaded guilty or were convicted, one was acquitted, and 11 had their charges dismissed.
 The longest sentence handed down was five years for Abel Ortiz.
 Eleven police officers and three 9-1-1 operators were disciplined, and the city paid over $500,000 in lawsuit settlements to victims.
-Mayor Giuliani banned alcohol at the parade the following year.
+Mayor Giuliani banned alcohol at the parade the following year, though public consumption of alcohol was already illegal before the move.